codefresh-io/cap-docs.codefresh.io/_docs/pipelines/secrets-store.md

 ---
-title: "Using secrets"
+title: "Secrets in pipelines"
 description: "Use Kubernetes secrets in Codefresh"
 group: configure-ci-cd-pipeline
 toc: true
 ---

-Once you have [connected Codefresh to your secrets storage]({{site.baseurl}}/docs/integrations/secret-storage/), you can use them in any pipeline or GUI screen.
+Once you have [connected Codefresh to your secrets storage]({{site.baseurl}}/docs/integrations/secret-storage/), you can use them in any pipeline or UI screen.

 > Note: This feature is for Enterprise accounts only.